Richard A. Capino

 B.A., J.D., University of Maryland; M.B.A., Old Dominion

 Professor Capino is a Principal in EY LLP's National Tax Department in Washington, D.C.
-Richard provides consultation and support services regarding a wide range of state and...Continue Reading
+Richard provides consultation and support services regarding a wide range of...Continue Reading